mipear/dwr-agored/README.md

 As a first time user of the site, I want to be able to Create an account

--

--
+- Create an account
+- Learn what the website is about
+- See swim locations on a map

 #### Returning Visitor Goals

 As a returning user of the site I want to be able to:
+- Log in to own account
+- Post own experience of cold water swimming in South Wales area
+- Edit and delete own posts
-Post own experience of cold water swimming in South Wales area Browse other people’s experiences to gain new cold water swimming destinations Edit and delete own posts
+- Browse other people’s experiences to gain new cold water swimming destinations

 #### Admin User

 ## As an administrator for the site I want to be able to

--
 -

 ### User Journey